 The mission of the Susan M. Markel Veterinary Hospital is to provide pets low-cost access to quality veterinary care and to ensure families of all means have access to treatment options they can afford for their feline and canine companions.

-Our pilot Clinic for Compassionate Care was unable to accept new full-service clients, excluding adopters from the Richmond SPCA and veterinary referrals on a case-by-case basis, since November 2014 due to exceedingly high demand for our low-cost services and limited resources; however, we are working to start accepting new clients again as we transition to our expanded, permanent space, the Susan M. Markel Veterinary Hospital.
+Our pilot Clinic for Compassionate Care was unable to accept new full-service clients, excluding adopters from the Richmond SPCA and veterinary referrals on a case-by-case basis, since November 2014 due to exceedingly high demand for our low-cost services and limited resources; however, we are working to start accepting new clients again, but incrementally, as we transition to our expanded, permanent space, the Susan M. Markel Veterinary Hospital.

 To become a client of the Susan M. Markel Veterinary Hospital, the guardian must meet one of our published criteria and live in the Richmond region, and his or her pet must be spayed or neutered (if the pet is not already altered, the procedure can be scheduled in our Smoky’s Spay/Neuter Clinic following the first appointment).
 A guardian may qualify based upon his or her combined household income meeting one of our established thresholds, which are based upon a percentage of the Federal Poverty Guidelines.
 Additionally, pets belonging to Richmond SPCA staff, pets adopted from the Richmond SPCA on or after March 5, 2012 and pets referred to the hospital by another veterinary practice (please see additional details below) qualify.
 Pets belonging to government shelters operating in the Richmond region can also be examined and treated in the hospital.